 By law this notice must contain a written explanation of new events that have a material effect on plan liabilities or assets.
 This is because such events can significantly impact the funding condition of a plan.
-For the plan year beginning January 1, 2024, there are no events that are expected to have a material effect on assets or liabilities.
+For the plan year beginning January 1, 2025, there was one such event that had a material effect on plan liabilities, which was a Plan amendment which made the following changes to the Plan's benefits: